3MFConsortium/spec_production/3MF Production Extension.md

 Some considerations for using multiple file 3MF constructions with the path attribute:

 Objects referenced by the path and objectid attribute of the build item inherit all of their properties from their own object definition and resources.
-All of the resources associated with the referenced object (textures, materials, thumbnails, name, part number, etc.) must come from the referenced object file.
+All of the resources associated with the referenced object (textures, materials, thumbnails, name, part number, etc.) MUST come from the referenced object file.

 The model level Metadata element is only valid in the root model file of a 3MF package.
 All Metadata elements in other model files in a 3MF package will be ignored.